Key Data Releases in the Week ahead

 Looking for a regulated company?
 Open now a trading account with Capex.com

-To conclude, the price would stay in a sideways move until overtakes the September 16 high at $1,973.
-Therefore, a break above $1,941 may trigger a rally towards $1,973, while a break below the $1,900 threshold could reverse the price’s direction towards the low end of the current trading zone discussed above on the daily chart.
+In conclusion, while the bearish bias is still in place a break above the aforementioned trendline indicates a weaker downside momentum.
+Thus, a break above 3480.5 may trigger a rally towards the high end of the current trading zone discussed above on the daily chart, while a break below 3295.5 could send the price even lower towards 3197.7.
 As such, the support and resistance levels underlined on the chart should be kept in focus.